LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 ------------------------

 For practical and performance reasons, some predicate names have a fixed interpretation.
-These predicates are declared in the built-protocols.
+These predicates are declared in the built-in protocols.
 They are: :ref:`methods_goal_expansion_2` and :ref:`methods_term_expansion_2`,
 declared in the :ref:`expanding <apis:expanding/0>` protocol;
 :ref:`methods_before_3` and :ref:`methods_after_3`, declared in the